starship/starship/docs/config/README.md

 It is recommended to use a literal string (`''`) in your config.
 If you want to use a basic string (`""`), pay attention to escape the backslash `\`.

-For example, when you want to print a `$` symbol in a new line, the following configs for `format` are equivalent:
+For example, when you want to print a `$` symbol on a new line, the following configs for `format` are equivalent:

 ```toml
 # with basic string